oroinc/documentation/user_guide/system_config.rst

 Configuration Settings
 ======================

-Use the Configuration settings to define options to be applied to the whole OroCRM instance.
+Use the Configuration settings to define options to be applied to the whole OroCRM instance or to a specific organization (if there are :ref:`multiple organization <user-ee-multi-org>`).

 Open the OroCRM instance and go to *"System → Configuration"*.